Wire Antenna Geometry – Sloper, Flat-Top & Inverted-L

-The efficiency, radiation pattern, and impedance behaviour of wire antennas are strongly influenced by the relationship between the physical wire length and the wavelength (λ) at the operating frequency.
+The efficiency, radiation pattern, and impedance behavior of wire antennas are strongly influenced by the relationship between the physical wire length and the wavelength (λ) at the operating frequency.
 This article explores how this relationship manifests across three popular HF antenna types:

 - Sloper